-Penn State was No. 6 in the Learfield Sports Directors' Cup standings, earning a school record 1,100 points.
-The Nittany Lions earned their ninth Top 10 finish in the Directors' Cup survey and their highest finish since placing No. 5 in 2002-03.
-Penn State is among only nine schools to finish in the Directors' Cup Top 25 all 20 years.
+Penn State was No. 5 in the final Learfield Sports Directors' Cup standings earning a school record 1,113.0 points.
+Penn State posted its first Top 5 finish since placing fifth in 2002-03 and has earned consecutive Top 10 finishes for the first time since 1998-99 and 1999-2000.
+The Nittany Lions have five Top 5 and 10 Top 10 finishes in since the Directors' Cup began in 1993-94.
+Penn State is among only nine schools to finish in the Directors' Cup Top 25 all 21 years.

-Penn State has won 12 NCAA Championships since March 2007 (in five sports), tied with USC for most in the nation during the past six years.
-Penn State has won 23 NCAA Championships since 1993-94, its first full year in the Big Ten Conference, more than double every other Big Ten institution.
-The Nittany Lions have won 69 national championships all-time.
+Penn State has won 15 NCAA Championships since March 2007 (in five sports), trailing only USC's 16 for most in the nation.
+Penn State has won 27 NCAA titles since 1993-94, its first full year in the Big Ten Conference, more than double every other Big Ten institution.
+The Nittany Lions have won 73 national championships all-time.

 The Nittany Lions earned nine conference championships, including a record-tying eight Big Ten titles for the second consecutive year.
 In addition to the Big Ten titlists (see below), Penn State men's volleyball won the EIVA conference championship for the 16th consecutive year.
 Penn State has won 20 conference championships in the past two years, its highest two-year combined total all-time.

 The Nittany Lions earned a school-record tying eight Big Ten Championships for the second consecutive year.
 Big Ten champions: women's volleyball, men's soccer, field hockey, women's basketball, wrestling (dual meet and championship), women's indoor track and field and women's outdoor track and field.